All Episodes

 First off, it cuts Paul Ryan off at the knees.

-In the lawsuits of the 26 states have filed over the mandate.
+supports the regime in the lawsuits that the 26 states have filed over the mandate.

 I guess way back in 1993, Newt supported an individual mandate that everybody should buy insurance.

-So I told the audience, you know, I'm I'm befuddled as anybody else's.
+So I told the audience, you know, I'm befuddled as anybody else is.

 Greta said, I go out of the country for a week, I come back, and you've blown up the Republican Party.